The Traveller Across Dimensions

-The Traveller Across Dimensions is the third studio album by Filipino indie folk/folk pop band Ben&Ben.
+The Traveller Across Dimensions is the third studio album by Filipino indie folk-pop band Ben&Ben.
 The album was released on November 29, 2024, under Sony Music Philippines.

 Background

 More than three years after the success of their second album Pebble House, Vol. 1: Kuwaderno, Ben&Ben announced on social media that they will be releasing their third album on November 29, 2024.
 The album was then announced as being titled The Traveller Across Dimensions in a trailer released on their social media pages.

 In October 2024, the band later revealed that the album is a concept album featuring the story of Liwanag, a fictional character who belongs to a race of inter-dimensional beings called the Travellers.
 Liwanag is on a quest to reach the Duyan Dimension, a place where all travellers achieve a state of perpetual inner peace.
 Liwanag must complete her lifecrest as she travels through the three dimensions of life: Light (Innocence), Energy (Struggle) and Feel (Maturity).
 The album's twelve tracks are a reflection of Liwanag's thoughts, feelings, and experiences as she journeys through each dimension.